 AllSurplus Selected to Conduct Online Auction of Surplus Offshore Oil and Gas Equipment for Leading Energy Company

-Twenty-one auctions of tubular, drilling, and completions equipment offered for sale through online global platform

-/EIN News/ -- BETHESDA, Md., Sept.
-09, 2022 (GLOBE NEWSWIRE) -- Liquidity Services (NASDAQ:LQDT), a leading global commerce company powering the circular economy, today announced the auction of energy surplus in the Gulf of Mexico for a leading oil and gas industry partner.
+BETHESDA, Md., Sept.
+09, 2022 (GLOBE NEWSWIRE) -- Liquidity Services LQDT, a leading global commerce company powering the circular economy, today announced the auction of energy surplus in the Gulf of Mexico for a leading oil and gas industry partner.
 The tubular, drilling, and completions equipment is currently available until 5:00 pm EDT September 14, 2022 on AllSurplus.com, the largest online marketplace for surplus business assets.

 "As energy projects come to completion, surplus material presents a procurement opportunity for many companies," said Liquidity Services Director of Energy Sales Jeff Morter.
 "With current lead times for new material being a challenge caused by supply chain disruptions, immediate availability is of immense value to companies wanting to meet current demand."